TrivadisPF/platys-modern-data-platform/documentation/platys-init-command.md

                                   any existing config file -hw, --hw-arch [ARM|ARM64|x86-64]
+                                  Hardware architecture for the platform -s, --enable-services TEXT      List of services to enable in the config file
-                                  Hardware architecture for the platform -h, --help                      Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```